SantoshManicka/BooleanCanalization/README.md

 # BooleanCanalization
-Contains source code written in R for the purpose of computing canalization measures for Boolean networks
+Contains source code written in R for the purpose of computing canalization measures for Boolean functions and networks